datawire/edge-stack/charts/edge-stack/README.md

 Versions in the 1.0 release line of Edge Stack and Emissary Ingress share a single chart that can be found in the [Emissary-Ingress repository here](https://github.com/emissary-ingress/emissary/tree/release/v1.14/charts/ambassador) under the branch for the specific release.
 Eg branch `release/v1.14` for the latest 1.14 chart, `release/v1.13` for 1.13 and so on.

-> Note that for 1.0 releases in the chart that can be found in the Emissary-Ingress repository, the `enableAES` helm value is used to controll installing Edge-Stack or Emissary-Ingress.
+> Note that for 1.0 releases in the chart that can be found in the Emissary-Ingress repository, the `enableAES` helm value is used to control installing Edge-Stack or Emissary-Ingress.

-As of verison 2.0, Emissary-Ingress and Ambassador Edge Stack have separate charts.
+As of version 2.0, Emissary-Ingress and Ambassador Edge Stack have separate charts.
 The helm chart for Emissary-Ingress 2.0 can be found in the `master` branch of the Emissary-Ingress repository linked above, and the chart for Ambassador Edge Stack 2.0 lives in this repository.

 ## Prerequisites